 Don't carry your passport on you at all times - Unless it's a legal requirement in the country you are visiting, you should refrain from carrying your passport when you are out and about.
-Authentic British passports are like gold-dust for criminal organisations, selling for considerable sums on the black market.
 An unsuspecting tourist makes a prime target for opportunists and pick-pockets, so stowing your passport away, either in a secure safe at the hotel, or in a money belt if you have to carry it with you, can greatly reduce the chance of losing your passport.

 Does travel insurance cover for a lost passport abroad?

 Some, but not all insurers provide cover for the loss of your passport.
-Thankfully, all Holiday Extras' travel insurance policies come with passport cover as standard.
-Booking a travel insurance policy well ahead of time, can really save you some serious stress and money, should your passport go missing before your trip.
+Holiday Extras travel insurance policies come with passport cover as standard.
+Booking a travel insurance policy well ahead of time, can save you some serious stress and money, should your passport go missing before your trip.